seamustuohy/CSS-CTF/README.md

 ## What will it look like?

 - New CTF challenges will be released on a daily or semi-daily basis to CTF participants.
 - These challenges will take the participants down an investigative or support story that leads them to collect "flags."
 Sending the flags to the organizers leads to the organizers starting the next part of the days puzzle for those participants.
 - CTF participants who need help will be able to go to a designated space to talk to someone who can help them learn skills they need.
 - Trainings on specific topics that are more advanced may also be available. (examining email headers, etc.)
-- At the end of [every day the first [X] number of people will be given a reward] or [the week every team who finished X number of challenges willbe given a reward.]
+- At the end of [every day the first [X] number of people will be given a reward] or [the week every team who finished X number of challenges will be given a reward.]
 - Possibly a scoreboard of some kind?

 ## What do we want it to accomplish?